MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-deploy-v1.md

 **`overwriteBehavior`** - **Overwrite Behavior**<br>
 `string`.
 Required.
 Allowed values: `Always`, `Never`, `SameAppTypeAndVersion`.
 Default value: `SameAppTypeAndVersion`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Overwrite Behavior if an application exists in the cluster with the same name, and upgrades have not been configured.
+Overwrites behavior if an application exists in the cluster with the same name and upgrades have not been configured.

+`Never` will not remove the existing application.
+This is the default behavior.

+`Always` will remove the existing application, even if its application type and version is different from the application being created.

+`SameAppTypeAndVersion` will remove the existing application only if its application type and version is the same as the application being created.
 <!-- :::editable-content-end::: -->
 <br>